SMI/CogStack-SemEHR/Dockerfile.md

         DatabaseName: 'semehr'
 _EOF
 ```

+Edit `Dockerfile` with the correct filename for SmiServices-X.X.X-py3-none-any.whl`.

 Edit the URL at which you expect the service to run.
 Inside docker it should
 be localhost:8080.
 Edit the file `RESTful_service/vis/js/api.js`